joaowenzel/grain_tracking/README.md

 Eulerian approach: If the graphs are presenting some inconsistency is possible to increase the action of the `Filter` function adjusting the variables: `median2cut` and `MinEl2VrPercent`.
 The variable `changeXYpercent` gives the number (in %) of mesh elements that were modified by the `Filter` function.

-Lagrangian Approach: You can adjust the 'MinTS' variable to define the minimum valid tracking size.
+Lagrangian Approach: You can adjust the `MinTS` variable to define the minimum valid tracking size.
 It is also possible to adjust the `deltaY` and `speedY` variables to determine the moment when the particle starts and ends the motion.